Bartow, Florida: Sports and recreation

 Many of the recreational opportunities in the area are outdoor activities designed to take advantage of the warm subtropical climate.
 There are eighteen parks in the City of Bartow Department of Parks and Recreation.
 Mary Holland Park, named after the wife of former Florida governor Spessard Holland, is a 119 acre park with three lakes, a playground, an overnight camping area, and a skateboard park.
 The Bartow Civic Center is a 31 acre complex with meeting rooms, concert facilities and a public pool.
 Bartow Park is a 95 acre complex with softball, baseball and soccer fields and a track for remote control cars.
 The Bartow Golf Course is a par 72, 6,300 yard course designed by renowned golf course architect Donald Ross, with a restaurant and an area for barbecuing.

 The Tour de Tow is an annual cycling tour held in September.
 The Fort Fraser Trail is a 7.7 mi path leading from Bartow to South Lakeland.
 The path follows a converted CSX railroad line and is popular with area cyclists, joggers, and in-line skaters.
 Plans have been made to build a replica of the historic Fort Fraser along the path, as well as adding historical markers.
 Five picnic areas and six rest shelters are available along the path.

 Polk County has over 550 lakes.
-Most of these lakes were formerly strip mines; they are closed to the public, only 88 of the lakes are open to the public via boat ramp access.
-The area has a national reputation for largemouth bass fishing and there are tournaments held weekly almost year-round.
+Most of these lakes were formerly strip mines.
+They are closed to the public; only 88 of the lakes are open to the public via boat ramp access.
+The area has a national reputation for largemouth bass fishing, and tournaments are held weekly almost year-round.
 Some of the lakes on the east side of Bartow offer anglers the opportunity to catch 50 largemouth bass a day.